What To Eat To Boost Your Marathon Training

 During marathon training the focus should be on eating in a way that helps accomplish the training.
 This is a period of demanding energy needs.
 Trying to cut back for the calorie deficit necessary for weight loss can reduce the effectiveness of the training effort.

-As you increase your mileage, eat more calories and calories from complex carbs to support your training — for endurance athletes, target roughly 5 – 7g/kg each day.
+As you increase your mileage, eat more calories and calories from complex carbohydrates to support your training — for endurance athletes, target roughly 5 – 7g/kg each day.

 Improve Your Exercise Nutrition